 The base period value is chosen as the monthly average for the base year.
 The base year in the current revision of the ERS Agricultural Exchange Rate Data Set is 2010.
 The data set has been rebased on a 5-year cycle starting with a 1995 base year, reflecting changes made in the IFS database and the World Development Indicators Database (World Bank, 2014).

-Trade weights are country i’s share in the total exports or imports of all countries in the data set during the base period.
-We choose trade weights that lag behind the base period slightly to account for the fact that trade flow data are often significantly revised after they are initially published.
-In the current revision of the data set, we use the average of trade in 2009-10.
+Trade weights are country i’s share in the total exports or imports of all countries.
+We choose trade weights that lag behind the current period slightly to account for the fact that trade flow data are often significantly revised after they are initially published.
+In the current revision of the data set, we use the average of trade in 2009-11.
 The trade weight for country i in the product j commodity exchange rate index is:

 where Ti(j) is the value of product j exports or imports between country i and the United States or the world during the base period, depending on the index.
 The denominator is the sum of trade flows for all countries in the data set.
 The real exchange rate indices (RXRIit(j)) are the antilog of the sum of the product of the weights and the log difference of the real exchange rates between time t and the base year, where the base is set equal to 100: